Advanced Training I

 A year-long advanced training for practitioners ready to deepen their systemic and embodied practice in service of societal transformation.

-Advanced Course I builds on the Foundation Training and is designed for individuals who have completed the Foundation or bring equivalent experience and prior learning.
+Advanced Training I builds on the Foundation Training and is designed for individuals who have completed the Foundation or bring equivalent experience and prior learning.
 It is for leaders, practitioners, community builders, connectors, activists, and creatives who feel called to deepen their practice and expand their capacity to work skillfully with social challenges, complex dynamics, and systemic issues.

 Across four immersive in-person modules, we deepen and integrate the practices introduced in the Foundation Training and extend them through regenerative, embodied, and systemic change approaches.
 The course supports participants in navigating complexity with greater sensitivity to context, relationship, and the subtle dynamics that shape collective processes.

-Advanced Course I is particularly focused on strengthening the capacities needed to design and facilitate meaningful interventions and processes.
+Advanced Training I is particularly focused on strengthening the capacities needed to design and facilitate meaningful interventions and processes.
 Through an integrative approach and our wider ways of knowing, participants cultivate confidence, precision, and nuanced systemic awareness—supporting more coherent decisions, actions, and collaborations.

 This is a space to refine your practice, strengthen perception, and bring the work into grounded, embodied application within your own field of action.